svenbolte/wp-doodlez/readme.txt

 Tags: doodle, poll, question, meeting, vote
 Text Domain: WPDoodlez
 Domain Path: /lang/
-Version: 9.1.1.31
+Version: 9.1.1.33
-Stable tag: 9.1.1.31
+Stable tag: 9.1.1.33
 Requires at least: 5.1
-Tested up to: 5.9.0
+Tested up to: 5.9
 Requires PHP: 8.0

-## Description##
+## Description ##

+CROSSWORD:
-CROSSWORD: creates an easy crossword game from 16 words of a word list that can be falled from random question or by shortcocde
+ creates an easy crossword game from 16 words of a word list that can be falled from random question or by shortcocde

+QUIZZZ:
-QUIZZZ: Create a sequential quiz on WordPress with the Quizzz plugin.
+ Create a sequential quiz on WordPress with the Quizzz plugin.
 Use a shortcode random_question to display in posts/pages

-WPDOODLEZ: Works like the famous internet service with similar name.
-It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
-With this plugin you can create very simple doodlez in your wordpress installation.
-If choosing custom fields names: vote0...votexxx a survey poll is done and the voters stored anonymized.
-WPdoodlez are own post type and very similar to a post.
-A WPdoodle extends a post and uses custom fields to set possible answers.

-* can handle polls and doodlez, depending on what field names are set: vote1...x results in a poll, other field names like dates result in doodlez
+WPDOODLEZ:
+ WPdoodlez can handle classic polls and doodle like appointment planning.
+ If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries

+ If custom fields are dates e.g name: 12.12.2020 value: ja then a doodlez is created where visitors can set their name or shortcut and vote for all given event dates

+ Admins can invoke URL parameter: /admin=1 to display alternate votes display (more features when logged in as admin)

+Highlights
-* link to WPdoodle is public, searchable and found in the archives
+* link to WPdoodlez is public, but post can have password
-* can be in a review and be published at given time
+* A WPdoodlez can be in a review and be published at given time
-* can have own URL
+* A WPdoodlez can have own URL
-* password on post protects access if wanted
-* voters do not need to be valid logged in wordpress users
+* Poll users do not need to be valid logged in wordpress users
-* doodlez: Users with "delete published post" rights can delete votes
+* Users with "delete published post" rights can delete votes
-* doodlez: Users name will be stored in a cookie for 30 days (user can change only his own vote, but on the same computer)
+* Users shortname will be stored in a cookie for 30 days (user can change only his own vote, but on the same computer)
 * Every custom field set in a WPdoodle is a possible answer
 * The first value of the custom field will be displayed in the row as users answer
 * The last row in the table contains total votes count

+Shortcode
+[wpdoodlez_sc id=post-ID chart=true] set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph

 == Installation ==
 To upload the plugin through WordPress, instead of FTP: